 Low Calorie Candy

-This low calorie candy is made with just 3 ingredients and takes seconds to prepare!
-No sugar and no dairy, the entire recipe has less than 30 calories!
+This low calorie candy is made with just 3 ingredients and takes minutes to prepare.
+It's chewy, sweet, and can be enjoyed soft or hard.

 Ingredients